 The feedback received in the various phases of validation, consultation and piloting between February 2015 and June 2017 was very helpful in identifying and eliminating less successful descriptors and scales, and in revising formulations.
-The process is documented in an archive available to researchers on the Council of Europe's website (see end of this appendix).
+The process is documented in an archive available to researchers on the Council of Europe's website.
 The definitive version of the descriptors included in this document has taken account of all the feedback received.